Looking for a personal injury attorney?

 Food poisoning, also referred to as foodborne illness, is the result of eating contaminated, spoiled, or toxic food.
 Although it’s quite unpleasant, food poisoning isn’t unusual.
 In fact, according to the CDC, one in six Americans will contract some form of food poisoning every year.
 Caused by bacteria, parasites, or viruses, food poisoning can happen to anyone, but those at special risk are children, the elderly, pregnant women, and people with compromised immune systems.
 Symptoms can vary depending on the source of infection, but typically include at least three of the following:

 When food poisoning is caused by the negligence of an individual or a business, the negligent actor may be held liable.
-An Oregon personal injury lawyer can answer your questions.
+Our Oregon personal injury lawyers can answer your questions.

 Police misconduct refers to ill-appropriated conduct and/or illegal actions taken by police officers in connection to their official duties.
 Police misconduct can lead to the miscarriage of justice and can involve discrimination, illegal motives of segregation, and obstruction of justice.
 Our police misconduct attorneys represent victims whose constitutional rights have been violated, and we have expertise in litigating cases involving all forms of police misconduct, including: